-This budget retains the 10% discount for early rates payments, which is taken up by over 90% of Townsville ratepayers.
-This budget will also provide some of the most generous pensioner discounts in Queensland, with eligible homeowners able to receive up to \$800 off their rates bills annually.
-This concession program for pensioners costs \$5.4 million in foregone revenue.
+This Budget will also provide some of the most generous pensioner discounts in Queensland, with eligible homeowners able to receive up to \$800 off their rates bills annually.

-My Councillors and I are extremely proud of this budget, and we will continue to work hard to create jobs and ensure the prosperity of our city.
+The 2019/20 Budget is one that my Councillors and I are extremely proud of, and together we will continue to work hard to create jobs and ensure the prosperity of our city.